What is Agility?

 1. Ladder Drills

 Ladder drills help improve your lower body strength while also improving your footwork.
 Athletes perform ladder drills to prepare themselves for a game or meet.
-As mentioned, you'll be using an agility ladder that you can set up anywhere and start your training immediately.
+As mentioned, you'll be using an speed ladder that you can set up anywhere and start your training immediately.
 This type of training is perfect anywhere, even at home, because of the ladder's light weight and portability.

 2. Quick Feet Acceleration Training